pramontal247/CIS-627/README.md

 # Summary

 The goal of this analysis was to determine which play type would be selected based on location on the field of play.
-5 ML algorithms were used to train and test our data to determine which algorithm provided the best accuracy
+Five ML algorithms were used to train and test our data to determine which algorithm provided the best accuracy

+# Execution

 # Results